FuelLabs/proxy-chunks-minimal-example/README.md

 ## Proxy

-> DO NOT ATTEMPT TO USE THE SRC-14 STANDARD OR UPGRADABILITY DIRECTLY YOURSELF TO AVOID COLLISION CATASTROPHES.
-THEY ARE FOR EDUCATIONAL PURPOSES ONLY.
+> Note: Please refer to [using the Proxy](#using-the-proxy) section to safely incoporate proxies into your project.

-> Please refer to [using the Proxy](#using-the-proxy) section to safely incoporate proxies into your project.
+We recommend implementing the SRC-14 standard via , as they are designed to help you avoid potential issues such as storage collisions and access control concerns.
+The SRC-14 standard itself, along with the examples in the sway-standards repository, are intended for educational purposes, and direct usage in production environments isn't advised for these reasons.

 #### [SRC-14 Simple Upgradeable Proxies](https://docs.fuel.network/docs/sway-standards/src-14-simple-upgradeable-proxies/)